hlascelles/karina_personal_website/_posts/kitchen/2023-05-04-quinoa-lentil-tahini-goodness.md

 **Methods:**

 * Start boiling lentils and quinoa in separate pots.
-* To make the sauce: squeeze the lemon juice, add tahini and nutritional yeast, add crushed garlic, and a tablespoon of freshly ground black pepper.
+* To make the sauce: squeeze the lemon juice, add tahini and nutritional yeast, add crushed garlic and black pepper.
 * Finely chop the onion.
 Pre-heat a large pan and start sauteing the onions.
 * Finely chop the bell pepper and add it to the pan.
 * Chop sun dried tomatoes and add them to the pan.
 Add the capers too.